EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Experiments

 \section{Experiments}

 In this section, we evaluate \textit{EMMA} framework on both video generation and real-world robotic deployment.
-We conducted extensive experiments on diverse tasks such as \texttt{Fold Cloth}, \texttt{Clean Desk}, and \texttt{Throw Bottle}.
+We conducted extensive experiments on diverse tasks such as \texttt{Fold Clothes}, \texttt{Clean Desk}, and \texttt{Throw Bottle}.
 The first task is real-to-real transfer, and the last two tasks are sim-to-real.
 These tasks cover a range of robotic tasks involving both rigid and deformable objects, long-horizon and short-horizon actions, and different manipulation skills such as grasping, pushing, and placing.

 We first evaluate the quality of generated videos from \textit{DreamTransfer} in Section~\ref{sec:video-generation-quality}.
 Then we use the generated data to train downstream VLA policy model and deploy on real-world robot in Section~\ref{sec:real-robot-eval}.
+Finally, we conduct experiments in simulated environments in Section~\ref{sec:simulation-experiments}.